 - Robust didactic schedule with highly involved faculty

-- Opportunities to practice in both University and private practice settings
+- Opportunity to practice in both the academic and private practice setting

 - Diverse population of patients for size of the city

 - Independent clinic experience with excellent continuity of care